-Hopefully the message below will help you get off to a good start for the week.
-Please feel free to forward the newsletter on to others that you think would benefit from the content.
+Hopefully, the message below will help you get off to a good start for the week.
+Please feel free to forward the newsletter along to others who you think would benefit from the content.

 If ever there were a word that I wish I had discovered earlier in my life it is “validation.”

 I am wired as a “facts and data” guy.
 When someone brings a situation up to me, I go immediately to the 6 Sigma methodology of define, measure, analyze, improve and control (DMAIC).
 Put another way, it’s all about (i) what is the problem, (ii) what are the possible solutions, and (iii) what is the best solution.
 Then one day I came across what has to be one of the most widely watched videos in history (almost 24 million views on YouTube as of this blog post):

 I have shared this video with dozens of people, and it always gets a positive response—and, it always has folks acknowledging that it illustrates (the opposite of) one of the most powerful interpersonal dynamics that exists in the world.
 YOU NEED TO WATCH THIS VIDEO!